It’s an understandable error not to know how to wear your Derby shoes properly.

-Even though they are less dressy than Oxfords, Derby shoes can make any outfit feel sophisticated.
-In addition, you can play with colors to vary the formality.
+Although Derby shoes are less dressy than Oxfords, they can make any outfit feel sophisticated.
+You can also play with colors to vary the formality.

 Dark shades are decidedly formal, while you can make your shoes firmly casual by choosing a non-traditional shade.

 Derby Shoe Anatomy & Features

 Derby shoes stand out due to their unique open-lacing system.
 This means the eyelets are found on top of the vamp instead of under it.

 As a result, the eyelet strips appear as loose flaps, not sewn down as they are on Oxfords.

 The result is a more open shoe top, lending the footwear a more informal and carefree appearance.

 Make no mistake, though.
 Derbies are still considered a formal dress shoe type.